Kotauror/Tic_Tac_Toe_8th_Light/README.md

 * `Player` - has a name and sign.
 * `Human` - simply inherits from Player.
 * `Computer` - inherits from Player + picks a move.

+## Most important things I've learned:

+* Improved my testing skills;
+* Learned to separate Input/Output logic to a separate class;
+* Learned to work on a task which required from me to cover many unhappy paths.

+## Things that I think should be improved / what I want to learn:

+* I would love to learn about integration test, or more generally - what is the best way to test a program like this (small methods put together in one engine);
+* As a beginner I don't always feel when is the best moment to create a new class.
+For example my Displayer also validates an input - on the one hand it seems to be ok as validation seems to be an integral part of input, but on the other is the Displayer the right class to do it?

 ## User Story provided by 8th Light: